What does it take for you to master a skill? A specific task? Your life?

 I’m happy with that list of accomplishments!
 There are other things that I’d put on the mastery list, but those are the ones of which I am most proud.
 It took years of work, in some cases, to learn enough that I now know what to do and how to do it, and I can do it quite well.
 It wasn’t always that way, I guarantee.

 My current list of what I’m attempting to master?
 I’ll just share with you the top 3:

 - making videos

 - generating a specific level of annual income, reliably and consistently

 While I don’t know all the components it takes for YOU to achieve mastery at anything, there are a few I’d like to share with you that I believe will help anyone.
 They have surely helped me, especially when the going was hard:

 - Determination.
 It takes grit to practice something long enough, and to correct your mistakes as you go, until you get it right.

 - Belief.
 You have to believe it’s possible for YOU to achieve, not just the other guy or gal.
 You have to believe in yourself.
 You have to believe it’s worth the effort.
 And you have to believe that the work you are putting in will help you get where you want to be.

 - Joy.
 For me (and maybe for everyone) it has to be fun.
 Either the process or the outcome has to be enjoyable, or what’s the point?
 If it doesn’t bring you more pleasure than pain, most people won’t keep doing the hard work it takes to master something.
 If it doesn’t improve your life in an important way, then maybe it’s not worth the effort.

 What has YOUR journey towards mastery been like?
+What have you mastered in your life?
+What are you trying for?
 I’d love to hear!